dabeaz/sly/docs/sly.rst

             tok = next(self.tokens, None)
             if not tok or tok.type == 'RBRACE': break
         self.restart()

-This function simply discards the bad token and tells the parser that the error was ok::
+This function discards the bad token and tells the parser that the error was ok::

     def error(self, p):